Digital Strategy 2018-2021

 - 77% of UK adults regularly buy goods or services online

 We live in an age of technological revolution.
 People rightly expect the same quality of services from us as they get in other aspects of their lives.
-In order to face many policy and financial challenges, we need to transform how the council works and redesign public services around residents.
+In order to face many policies and financial challenges, we need to transform how the council works and redesign public services around residents.

 The savings available through encouraging more of our residents to use digital services to connect with us are significant.
 National figures from SOCITM suggest that each digital transaction costs Councils around 15p whereas every face to face contact costs on average around £8.62.